starkshaw/WeiboSpider/README.md

 # WeiboSpider
-A spider acquire certain information from Weibo.
+This program is designed to pull certain information from Weibo.
+However it is still in a very rough status.